 And then give the Trojan Horse Strategy a try next time you’re posting to social media and see if your interaction increases.

 Also, try different marketing methods through your social media marketing channels.
-For example, instead of just posting photos to Facebook, try sharing links to articles on topics related to your products, try posting a video, try using Facebook live, etc. You’ll find more marketing methods for each marketing channel in here.
+For example, instead of just posting photos to Facebook, try sharing links to articles on topics related to your products, try posting a video, try using Facebook live, etc.

 And those who do buy are likely buying for someone else.

 Wouldn’t it be great if they eventually bought one of your items for themselves too?
-Which may not happen until their bank account recovers from holiday shopping.

 But if they’re on your newsletter list, you’re in control of when they receive a message that reminds them of all the items they were admiring when shopping for someone else.